Mark Delaney (footballer): Coaching career

-On 5 September 2007, Delaney stated he is hoping to go into coaching, and in 2008, Delaney re-joined Aston Villa as a youth coach.
+On 5 September 2007, Delaney stated he was hoping to go into coaching, and in 2008, Delaney re-joined Aston Villa as a youth coach.
 In 2015, Delaney was named head coach of the Aston Villa F.C.
 Under-23s squad.

 On 8 January 2021, Aston Villa were forced to name a squad full of academy players for an FA Cup third round tie against Liverpool due to a COVID-19 outbreak at Villa's Bodymoor Heath Training Ground.
 First team coach Dean Smith was unable to attend as he had to self-isolate, so Delaney acted as first team coach for that game.
 Aston Villa lost the game 4–1, but were praised for the performance of their young, inexperienced side.

 On 20 May 2022, it was announced that Delaney had left Aston Villa, after 14 years at the club in various coaching roles.

+On 7 September 2023, Delaney was appointed lead professional development phase coach at Coventry City, who will take charge of the under 18s.
+On 9 August 2024, Delaney was appointed a first-team coach at the club along with under 21s coach John Dempster.
+On 30 November 2024, Delaney was appointed the club's new senior professional development phase coach taking charge of the under-21s.